bpike34/CHEZBURGER/README.md

 ```sh
 git clone https://github.com/bpike34/CHEZBURGER.git
 ```
-# Downloading The Release
-for those who don't have beeg brain, you can just grab the latest release from the repo's releases page

 ## Running the Executable
 To run the executable, simply double-click on the `chezburgerSAFE.exe` file or execute it from the command line:
 ```sh